DogeLovesHipster/SOUTextbookScraper/README.md

 - Small clean-up still needed, majority fixed
 - Clean up FIXME comments and replace with better comments after fixes
 - Create a prototype csv for demo
-- Create a simple GUI for tracking purposes
+- Create a simple GUI for tracking purposes (Maybe)
 - Add a function for textbook variable scalping to clean up large textbook function

 ## Notes